mare-imbrium/canis/README.md

 # Canis

+## Last update on 2018-03-05 for ruby 2.5

+Everything seems to be working fine without any changes.

 ## Last update on 2017-03-19 for ruby 2.4 (fixnum to Integer).

 wrapper over ruby ffi-ncurses library with essential components/controls only.